 But be aware… The vast majority of commercial gluten free ‘staples’ have recipes built around rice flour which has recently been found to contain small amounts of arsenic.
 For the average wheat-eating person, the amount they are likely to consume will be relatively insignificant.
 For people who suffer from Coeliac Disease however, rice may be in a large proportion of what they eat (particularly in commercial products).
 I will not go into the science and research in this guide, but you can access further information on arsenic in rice from this BBC news article, BBC Health Article from Dr Michael Mosley, the Dartmouth Toxic Metals Superfund Research Program and Nature World News.
 Although there is no current government or public ‘health warnings’ in place, check out the links as you wish and you can make your own judgement.

 With the growing research and awareness of arsenic in rice, it is (I hope) only a matter of time before commercial gluten free food producers start to take note and dilute their ingredients.

 Things you can do to Limit the Risk

 For the time being, make sure you wash rice before cooking it and try limiting the amount of rice-based foods you eat.
 Baking at home at least some of the time, is a good option.
 I developed an incredible gluten free wholemeal bread recipe and also a Vegan Gluten Free Wholemeal Bread that are easy to make and entirely rice-free.
 If you find you enjoy cooking, it is also really easy to mix your own flour blends.
-Simply make up a large batch and keep in an airtight container, you will find it is available whenever you need it with little fuss.
+Simply make up a large batch and keep in an airtight container.
+Then you will find it is available whenever you need it with little fuss.
 Home-mixed flour blends generally work out cheaper to produce and they have flexibility to tweak a little here and there if the recipe demands it.

 Coeliac Disease + Food: CROSS-CONTAMINATION IN FOOD PREPARATION